 The University of Massachusetts Amherst is one of the nation’s top public universities.
-We rank number 27 in a field of more than 600 public, four-year colleges and universities in the United States, moving up 13 spots in the past three years in the U.S. News & World Report’s annual college guide.
+We currently rank among the top 30 in a field of more than 700 public, four-year colleges and universities in the United States in the U.S. News & World Report’s annual college guide.

 UMass Amherst is the flagship public higher education campus in the Commonwealth of Massachusetts, making a profound, transformative impact to the common good.
 Founded in 1863, we are the largest public research university in New England, distinguished by the excellence and breadth of our academic, research, and community outreach programs.

 Nationally recognized academics.
 More than 28,000 students are enrolled, including more than 22,000 undergraduates from 71 countries and 50 states.